Table Of Contents

 Only 16 states have Verizon FiOS and even then it’s only available in select cities.
 You can click here to see if you qualify for Verizon FiOS.

 Getting started with FiOS is easy.
-All you have to do is go to Verizon’s FiOS website, which you can if you click here, and sign up.
+All you have to do is go to Verizon’s FiOS website, and if you are eligible, sign up.
 You will have two installation methods.
 If your home is already wired for FiOS you can do it yourself or have a technician come out.
 If your home isn’t wired for FiOS, you’ll have to have a tech come out anyway.

 The Down Side